 For a gamer, there are many considerations when buying a keyboard.
 The design, the switch type, their sound and speed, additional functionalities, the RGB, and much more.
 Most of the time, when committing to purchase, some features ultimately need to end up on the chopping block.
 But what if they didn’t have to?
 It’s a question the Swedish company QPAD has asked themselves and decided to answer in the form of one of the most unique and versatile gaming keyboards on the market – the MK95.
 What makes it so unique and why should QPAD even be on your radar?
 Read on for the full breakdown.

 QPAD MK95 Pro Gaming Mechanical keyboard is available for purchase on Amazon.
+As an Amazon Associate we earn from qualifying purchases.

 At first glance, QPAD MK95 is a regular old, 104 key, full-sized keyboard.
 However, upon closer inspection, you’ll find that there’s very little that’s regular about it.
 On the build quality front, this keyboard is an absolute tank.
 It’s a bit chunky even for a full-sized keyboard but that’s because there’s something special happening under the hood.
 More on that later.